Rex1um7/Mitteleuropa-and-Balkans-Update/README.md

 # Mitteleuropa-and-Balkans
 This is a compilation mod for Project Holy Roman Empire, Project Montenegro and Project Serbia.
+Some unit fix and portraits in this update version.

 v1.1: I've added in an update to Nirekin-sys's Teutonic Order mod.